List of Fast & Furious characters: Lance Nguyen

 Lance Nguyen is Johnny's cousin and henchman, who is known for his love of Snakeskin pants.
 He also destroyed Brian O'Conner's car owned by Sgt Tanner.
 He is arrested by Sgt.
 Tanner the owner of the car he and his cousin destroyed and later released from jail and Tran's father pays $80,000 of the vehicle that Lance and Tran destroyed.
-Tran and his accomplice Lance later pull a drive by at Dominic's house narrowly missing everyone except Jesse who was killed in the process.
-Dominic drives his 70 Dodge Charger into his dirt bike.
-Lance was injured in a motorcycle accident.
-What became after him afterwards is unknown.
+Tran and his accomplice Lance later pull a ride-by shooting at Dominic's house, narrowly missing everyone except Jesse, who was killed in the process.
+Dominic drove his 1970 Dodge Charger R/T into his dirt bike, Lance was gravely injured in the crash.
+What became of him afterwards is unknown.
 Lance is portrayed by Reggie Lee.